martohub/rest_filesd/README.md

-# REST API which stores targets and labels in sqlite3 database and converts them to YAML files, so they can be scraped by Prometheus
+# REST API which stores targets and corresponding labels in sqlite3 database and converts them to YAML format, so they can be scraped by Prometheus

-#installation (python 3.8.2)
+#how to run (python 3.8.2)

 git clone https://github.com/thecloudroot/rest_filesd